cb2e6f/expvip-web/INSTALL.md

 ## kallisto
 )
 [comment]: # (
-Only needed for import so should really be handled by someting else.
+Only needed for import so should really be handled by something else.
 )
 [comment]: # (
     mkdir dl